Bhashit/bhashit.github.io/_posts/2014-08-11-emacs-the-text-editor-of-the-jedi.markdown

 > LISP is worth learning for a different reason — the profound enlightenment experience you will have when you finally get it.
 That experience will make you a better programmer for the rest of your days, even if you never actually use LISP itself a lot.

 So, yes, lisp was the primary reason I chose emacs.
 That and the feeling that emacs was built for extending.
-With this choice, I hit two birds: I get to use a really malleable text editor; and I get to use lisp.
+I get to use a really malleable text editor _and_ I get to use Lisp.

 I think there are several other points which affected this decision.
 Not the least of which was the fact that I am a hero worshipper.
 Like some kid who buys Nike because his favorite sport star endorses it, I am inclined towards emacs because several hackers I admire, use it.
 Another was the fact that emacs has facilities for everything.
 The famous emacs joke describes it as an "operating system with a text-editor built in" or some variation thereof.
 I like the fact that I can use a terminal emulator directly from emacs, and I can commit to my git repo with a few keystrokes, or I can edit remote files (I haven’t tried that yet), without leaving the editor.
 The list of things you can do from the editor are endless.
 It's pretty common for experienced (smug and grey-bearded, with an optional pony tail) emacs users to discover some surprising functionality that they have never used in the past.

-## FAQ: Should I switch all my development work to emacs
+## FAQ: Should I switch all my development work to emacs?

 I don't think so.
 Especially not if your primary development language is a mainstream language like java or C#.
 For these languages, the IDEs are pretty much irreplaceable.
 Even if you try to match the functionality of eclipse or IntelliJ for java development in emcas, you will be severely disappointed.
 Of course, there is nothing that you cannot do in emacs.
 Everything is possible, but the fact is that building all of the features of those IDEs is an extremely difficult task.
 And it's very time consuming.